 As an integral part of their coursework, students explore places of historical and architectural importance in Germany, led by Norwich University instructors or local experts.
 In addition to sites in and around Berlin, students in recent programs have visited locations like Bernau, Caputh, Dessau, Dresden, Eisenhüttenstadt, Potsdam, and Weimar.

 Students will be charged standard HWS tuition and fees and a $600 administrative fee.
-This will cover tuition for a four-course semester, health insurance, onsite orientation, insurance, program-related activities and excursions, and accommodations (accommodation costs are covered by the Julius G. Blocker '53 Endowed Fund - see below).
+This will cover tuition for a four-course semester, health insurance, onsite orientation, program-related activities and excursions, and accommodations (accommodation costs are covered by the Julius G. Blocker '53 Endowed Fund - see below).
 Blocker Fellows receive a stipend intended to offset the cost of meals, airfare, books and course materials, local transportation, and residence permit.

 Additional expenses not covered include laundry, entertainment, and independent travel.
-It is difficult to give an accurate estimate of student expenses because student spending habits differ considerably.
+It is difficult to give an accurate estimate of personal expenses because student spending habits differ considerably.
 We would suggest a minimum of $1500 for these additional expenses.
 However, students on a tight budget should be able to manage with less.
 If you are concerned about finances, we strongly encourage you to talk to the CGE staff who can offer information and advice based on your specific situation.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.